aporporato/jericho-corpora/README.md

 ## Introduction

-Code and result of the construction of corpora of actions and transcripts of Interactive Fiction made possiible by [** Jericho**](https://github.com/microsoft/jericho).
+Code and result of the construction of corpora of actions and transcripts of Interactive Fiction made possible by [** Jericho**](https://github.com/microsoft/jericho).

 ### Jericho Actions

-The file `actions_stripped_set_sorted_aug-ann.txt` contains the set of all action in the walkthough of games supported by Jericho, extracted from `actions_stripped_set_sorted_aug.txt` (create in `jericho_actions.ipynb`) and manually annotated with the aid of [NLTK](https://www.nltk.org/) in `common_actions_wn_vn_fn.ipynb`.
+The file `actions_stripped_set_sorted_aug-ann.txt` contains the set of all action in the walkthrough of games supported by Jericho, extracted from `actions_stripped_set_sorted_aug.txt` (create in `jericho_actions.ipynb`) and manually annotated with the aid of [NLTK](https://www.nltk.org/) in `common_actions_wn_vn_fn.ipynb`.

-Each row reports one step of the walkthrough, [WordNet](https://wordnet.princeton.edu/) synset of the sense of its verb, its offset ID, the sense(s) of the verb's troponym in [VerbNet](https://verbs.colorado.edu/verbnet/), the frame(s) suitable for the acrion expressed by the verb in [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/), and a number that states if the action is accomplished by the player (0) or an NPC (1).
+Each row reports one step of the walkthrough, [WordNet](https://wordnet.princeton.edu/) synset of the sense of its verb, its offset ID, the sense(s) of the verb's troponym in [VerbNet](https://verbs.colorado.edu/verbnet/), the frame(s) suitable for the action expressed by the verb in [FrameNet](https://framenet.icsi.berkeley.edu/fndrupal/), and a number that states if the action is accomplished by the player (0) or an NPC (1).

 ### Common Commands